 Withdrawal from alcohol is extremely unpleasant and we understand that sometimes the very thought of having to suffer the withdrawal symptoms can be enough to keep people stuck in the addictive cycle.

 Rest assured that you no longer have to deal with these symptoms alone.
 Reach out to our team at Cornerstone.
 We have witnessed many who thought detox was impossible and that the symptoms would overwhelm them.
 Now they live a life free of alcohol.

 Severe Symptoms of Alcohol Withdrawals

-When you have other health issues such as hurt or lung diseases, the symptoms may become fatal anytime.
-Therefore, the best way to prevent life-threatening damages is to get into drug rehab.
+When you have other health issues such as chronic pain or lung diseases, the symptoms may become fatal at any time.
+Therefore, the best way to prevent life-threatening damage is to get into drug rehab.

-If you do so, the medical professionals will keep monitoring you all the time.
-So when you are feeling any discomfort, they will take action according to that.
+If you do so, our medical professionals will keep monitoring you all the time.
+So when you are feeling any discomfort, they can take immediate action.

-Moreover, the drug treatment program will also teach you how to cope with the symptoms.
-And that’s something you need to lead a healthy lifestyle.
+Moreover, our drug treatment program will also teach you how to cope with the symptoms and that’s vital to helping you lead a healthy lifestyle.

 How Long Do Withdrawal Symptoms Last?

-Again, the timeline of your withdrawal signs depends on your addiction level, alcohol dependency, and many more facts.
+Again, the timeline of your withdrawal signs depends on your addiction level, alcohol dependency, and many more factors.
 Here is a common timeline of how long the symptoms may last.

 You may feel mild discomforts such as anxiety, excessive sweating, nausea, vomiting, and insomnia.
 Moreover, your hands will feel shaky at this level.